sourtin/igem15-sw/PI.md

 For wifi access, you may need to find the right wifi driver for your dongle and edit raspi_conf/hostapd.conf - here you can also change the broadcast wifi network name and password.

 Now you are ready to start installing packages!

     sudo ./setup.sh

 There!
 Wasn't that easy?
 You're welcome :)
+NOTE: It may be necessary, depending on the size of your SD card, to provide some extra storage mounted on ~/tmp at this stage as opencv needs several gigabytes of space to compile.

 ## Arch
 ### Premade Image